Serious: Teaching Research IFIR Journals Contact

 CESifo Economic Studies

-Of note: Special issue of CESifo Economic Studies on "New Directions in Fiscal Federalism," published 2007.
+Of note: Special issue of CESifo Economic Studies on "New Directions in Fiscal Federalism," (2008).

 International Tax and Public Finance